strongbrewio/strongbrewio.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

     )
 ```

-Take a minute to let this sink into your brain, because this might be **THE WAY** of making a complex codesnippets readable for anyone.
+Take a minute to let this sink into your brain, because this might be **THE WAY** of making a complex code snippets readable for anyone.
 When we take a look at this diagram, it's fairly easy to comprehend what happens, and how every operator affects the `new$` stream we can see above.
 There is no "one way of doing things" when it comes to writing ASCII marble-diagrams.
 You can put them where and how you want.
 As we want to do for all other documentation: **keep it up to date!**

 ## Using pure functions

-RXJS follows the concepts of functional reactive programming which basically means that we will use [pure functions](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976) to create our reactive flow.
+RxJS follows the concepts of functional reactive programming which basically means that we will use [pure functions](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976) to create our reactive flow.
 A function is pure when:
 - It doesn't mutate anything
 - It will always return the same value based on the same parameters